 As required by the relevant Planning Regulations, this is accompanied by an adoption statement and consultation statement.

-How this scheme applies in the New Forest National Park is explained in the Explanatory Note (see link opposite) which was last updated in May 2015.
+How this scheme applies in the New Forest National Park is explained in the Explanatory Note (see link below).

 Planning policy is a key statutory function and plays a central role in the achievement of the two National Park purposes and the related socio-economic duty.